Angeles (band): Early history (1975–1983)

 The roots of Angeles can be traced to 1975 when Dale Lytle and Dave Raudman started the band "Avante-Gard", the band's name was changed to "English" in 1976, before finally settling with "Angeles" in mid-1977.
 The band was named after the Angeles National Forest.
 The initial line-up of Angeles was a five-piece: Dale Lytle on guitar, Dave Raudman on vocals, Terrell Hill on drums, Frank Galante on Bass, and Jen Nicia Alcivar on keyboard.
 On May 31, 1978, Angeles recorded a setlist of seven songs intended for their first-album; this cassette was considered lost for more than 40 years until it was discovered in 2019, and then released on vinyl in 2020.
 On October 4, 1980, Angeles headlined the Fall Rock Festival at Devonshire Downs; Ron Bushy, the original drummer of Iron Butterfly, joined the band onstage.
 On August 1, 1981, Angeles and Mötley Crüe co-headlined two concerts at The Troubadour.

-First three albums (1984-1991)
+First three albums (1984–1991)

 After signing to Mystic Records in 1984, they released their debut album We're no Angels; Hit Parader described the album as "a tight powerful collection of metal anthems" that "manages to elicit plenty of excitement on tracks such as 'Nasty Girls' and 'No Sugar Tonight'."
 The title of the album We're No Angels, was decided by Kevin DuBrow, vocalist of Quiet Riot.
-In 1984, Angeles opened up for Bon Jovi at the Reseda Country Club.
+In 1984, Angeles opened up for Bon Jovi at the Reseda Country Club, alongside Stryper..
 Their second album Give It Up was released on the infamous Azra Records in 1986.
 In 1989, their third album Delivering the Goods was released on Ace Records.
 The band broke up in 1991, after releasing three albums.